 Another detail that could easily go unnoticed is that the colour of the buttons has changed.
 The grey plastic buttons in Dr. No match the suit whereas the dark grey horn buttons in Diamonds contrast with the suit.
 The darker buttons in Diamonds look nice but they draw attention to Connery’s waist, which isn’t one of his better areas.

 The change in trouser style is one of the biggest changes from Dr. No to Diamonds.
 In the 1960s, all of Connery’s suit trousers have double forward pleats, whilst in Diamonds they have a small dart on in front of the side pocket on either side.
 The rise is a little shorter in Diamonds than in Dr. No. The rise was lowered after Dr. No when the jacket’s button stance was also lowered.
 The legs in both Dr. No and Diamonds both have a trim and tapered cut, though the leg in Diamonds is tapered a little less.
 The bottoms in Dr. No were finished with turn-ups whilst the bottoms in Diamonds are finished with a plain hem.
 Only before in Goldfinger did Connery wears his suit trousers with plain hems.

-The Turnbull & Asser shirts didn’t change much between Dr. No and Diamonds.
-Obviously, the white shirt in Dr. No has gone to cream in Diamonds.
+The cream Turnbull & Asser shirts didn’t change much between Dr. No and Diamonds.
 The collar got a little taller, it narrowed a little and the collar points got a little longer, but not by much.
 The shirts still have the same cocktail cuffs, though Connery only fastens the first button in Diamonds to allow the cuff to roll over the second button.
 The ties follow the lapel width, and the tie in Dr. No is navy grenadine whilst the tie in Diamonds is black with varying ribs.